focus903/git_root/readme.txt

 33333333333333

-reating a new branch is quick and simple.
+reating a new branch is quick and simple

+branch manage.